paulross/PythonExtensionPatterns/doc/sphinx/source/debugging/debug_python.rst

         Py_RETURN_NONE;
     }

-And we call this from the interpreter we get a diagnostic:
+And we call this from the interpreter what we get is undefined and may vary from Python version to version.
+Here is Python 3.9:

 .. code-block:: python